What are the goals of the Prostate Cancer Foundation?

 What tools and resources does the Prostate Cancer Foundation have at its disposal?

-The $700 million generated directly by PCF has attracted the infusion of more than $10 billion of additional funding for prostate cancer research—from government agencies, venture capital investments, the pharmaceutical and biotechnology sectors, academic research centers and other philanthropies.
+The close to $1 billion generated directly by PCF has attracted the infusion of more than $10 billion of additional funding for prostate cancer research—from government agencies, venture capital investments, the pharmaceutical and biotechnology sectors, academic research centers and other philanthropies.

 Fragmented and underfunded in 1993, the community of medical institutions actively pursuing prostate cancer cures—and applying their findings to other deadly diseases—has grown to include virtually every major cancer research center in North America, and dozens more worldwide.
 In 1993, it was rare for men to get life-saving screening tests; today, because of PCF awareness programs, more than 60 percent do.